Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models

-\cref{Fig:ED_l02_vs_p_sall_nall} displays median error differences.
-Decreasing~$n$, $m$ or $\sigma$ has the effect of decreasing the difference in misclassification rates between QATS and Viterbi ($w=0$, top row of plots).
-When~$\sigma = 0.1$, decreasing~$p$ (or~$s$) also decreases the difference, but when~$\sigma = 1.0$, this is no longer always true.
-The reason for this behavior is due to the fact that the misclassification rate for Viterbi is very low when~$\sigma = 0.1$, so that the main contribution in error difference is due to QATS, see also first column of \cref{Fig:EVQ_l02_vs_p_s1e-1_n1e6}.
-When~$\sigma = 1.0$, Viterbi's misclassification rate is no longer~$0$, and actually presents a behavior similar to that of QATS' misclassification rate, only with less variability around the median, as observed in the first column of \cref{Fig:EVQ_l02_vs_p_s1e0_n1e6}.

-Interestingly, QATS' and Viterbi's number of misestimated states differ by less than~$0.7\%$ (in median), no matter the setting considered.
-This allows us to conclude that QATS and Viterbi have comparable misclassification rates.

-When studying Figures~\ref{Fig:ED_l02_vs_p_sall_nall}--\ref{Fig:EVQ_l02_vs_p_s1e0_n1e6} for root mean squared error ($w=2$) and differences thereof, one observes again that decreasing $n$, $m$ or $\sigma$ has the general effect of decreasing the difference in root mean squared error between QATS and Viterbi.
-The reason why the error difference decreases as~$p$ decreases holds when~$\sigma=0.1$ but not when~$\sigma=1.0$ are the same as for the study of misclassification rate.
-When~$m=2$, $\sigma = 1.0$ and $p$ increases, the error difference first increases and then decreases.
-This is due to the fact that the variability in root mean squared error for QATS is maximal for values of~$p$ in the middle of those studied.

-The second column of \cref{Fig:EVQ_l02_vs_p_s1e0_n1e6} displays an interesting aspect about the root mean squared error of QATS (also present for the misclassification rate, but with less amplitude) for~$m\in 2\col 3$ mainly.
+{ \cref{Fig:Errors} compares error rates of QATS, Viterbi and PMAP when~$n=10^6+1$.
+PMAP generally has the lowest error values, followed closely by Viterbi, and then QATS.
+When $\sigma = 0.1$, PMAP and Viterbi essentially perform errorlessly, unlike QATS whose error is small, but present.
+In the setting $\sigma = 1.0$, the three methods are hardly distinguishable when $m = 10$.
+Let us now comment on the interesting setting of~$m=2$ and~$\sigma=1.0$.